nhsuk/nhsuk-frontend/README.md

 ### 1. Install with package managers

-We recommend that you [install NHS.UK frontend using node package manager (npm)](/docs/installation/installing-with-npm.md).
+We recommend that you [install NHS.UK frontend using Node.js package manager (npm)](/docs/installation/installing-with-npm.md).

 ### 2. Install by using compiled files